On this page

 Backfilling data

-1. You wish to analyze historic data in Amplitude.
-See the Data Backfill Guide for detailed instructions on backfilling data into Amplitude.
+1. You want to analyze historic data in Amplitude.
+For detailed instructions on backfilling data into Amplitude, refer to the Data Backfill Guide.

 2. Your product already has existing users.
 You want to accurately reflect when these users were new in Amplitude.